fent/clusterhub/README.md

 # Features

 * Efficient event emitter system.
-Clusterhub will waste no time sending an event to a process that isn't listening for it.
-Events from the same process of a listener will be immediately emitted.
+Clusterhub will not send an event to a process that isn't listening for it.
+Events from the same process of a listener will be emitted synchronously.
 * In process database.
-Each hub has its own instance of a redis-like database powered by [EventVat](https://github.com/hij1nx/EventVat).
+Each hub has its own instance of a redis-like database powered by [EventVat](https://github.com/0x00A/EventVat).
 * Cluster agnostic.
 Apps that use clusterhub will work regardless if it uses cluster or not.

 # Motive